stfc/PSyclone/doc/system_specific_setup.rst

 ::

     > export PYTHONPATH=/home/a_user/.local/lib/python2.7/site-packages:${PYTHONPATH}

+Alternatively, if pip is not an option, a tarball of the latest release may be downloaded from https://github.com/stfc/fparser/releases.
+Simply unpack the tarball and ensure that the resulting ``fparser-x.y.z/src/fparser`` directory is in your PYTHONPATH.

 If you just want to use PSyclone then you've installed all you need and you're ready to go to the getting-going :ref:`getting-going-run`